vpenso/prometheus-slurm-exporter/README.md

 ## Grafana Dashboard

-A [dashboard](https://grafana.com/dashboards/4323) is available in order to visualize the exported metrics through [Grafana](https://grafana.com).
+A [dashboard](https://grafana.com/dashboards/4323) is available in order to visualize the exported metrics through [Grafana](https://grafana.com):

-The following are screenshots of the dashboard:

 ![Status of the Nodes](images/Node_Status.png)

 ![Status of the Jobs](images/Job_Status.png)

 ![SLURM Scheduler Information](images/Scheduler_Info.png)

 ## License

-Copyright 2017 Victor Penso, Matteo Dessalvi
+Copyright 2017-2020 Victor Penso, Matteo Dessalvi

 This is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.